bsc-performance-tools/basicanalysis/INSTALL.md

 # Installation Instructions

 There is no installation required.
-Just copy the content of this folder to your preferred location and add it the directory to the PATH environment variable.
+Just copy the content of this folder to your preferred location and add the directory to the PATH environment variable.

 ## Prerequisites